 4) Mercy Corps NW Business Plan Workshop: To view upcoming classes, click here.

-5) Portland State University Business Development Classes: To view upcoming classes, click here.
+5) Livelihood NW Business Development Workshop Series: To view upcoming classes, click here.

 (Other classes can be considered for credit towards the requirements.
 If you have taken a class that comprises at least 18 hours, feel free to run it by us).

 Other business workshops may qualify.
 If you would like to find out if they do, please contact the IDA staff.
 If you have not completed one of these classes, never fear.
-We will have another application period opening up in March.
+We will have another application period opening up in late fall 2020.

 Can I take the classes right away?

 Yes.
-The IDA program requires you to complete your educational requirements two months before you reach your savings goal.
-It is up to you and your schedule when to take the course.
+Once you are accepted into the IDA program you are expected to complete your educational requirements two months before you reach your savings goal.
+It is up to you and your schedule when to take the classes.

 Can I just come up with the money and not wait 6 months?